https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 Comment

 We must have God’s forgiveness, or we have nothing.
-The incarnation leads to the cross of Christ, and the cross is where forgiveness can be found.
+The incarnation leads to the cross of Christ, and it is on the cross that forgiveness can be found.
 In the book of Hebrews, the author writes, “It is impossible for the blood of bulls and goats to take away sins.”
 (Hebrews 10:4).

 Therefore, when Christ came into the world, he said: